[Link Building Case Study] How I Built 300+ White Hat Backlinks With Outreach

 What I found was loud and clear: the reason these types of super authority sites rank sooo well (and never get penalized) is because their links are 100% in-context backlinks from related, high authority sites... just like Google loves it!

-In their link profile, there is no sign of web 2.0 links, blog commenting links, heck not even guest posting links.
+In their link profile, there is no sign of web 2.0 links, blog commenting links, heck not even guest posting links (seriously, just check it out for yourself if you don't believe me).
 Instead, these sites have the types of links everyone wishes they had: in context, relevant backlinks from authority sites, run by real live human editors who only link to a select few websites naturally.

 And this realization made me decide that no matter what it took, I HAD TO build the same type of backlinks also for my own sites from now on.